Astronauts Arrive for NASA’s 1st Home Launch in Decade

 It will be the first time a private company, rather than a national government, sends astronauts into orbit.

-NASA test pilots Doug Hurley and Bob Behnken flew to Florida from Houston aboard one of the space agency's jets.
+NASA test pilots Doug Hurley and Bob Behnken flew to Florida from their home base in Houston aboard one of the space agency's jets.

 “It’s an incredible time for NASA and the space program, once again launching U.S. crews from Florida and hopefully in just a week from about right now,” Hurley told reporters minutes after arriving.